It was May 2002. I watched my ship sail away, and wondered what on Earth I was going to do next.

 Three years on any ship would have done strange things to my mind; three years on Duyfken, a sixteenth-century sailing ship, had left me standing on a wharf in the Netherlands with an unusual set of life experiences, a bag of dirty clothes, and no way to get home to Australia.

-First things first, I took stock of my belongings: a bag of grubby clothes that were held together by old canvas patches, my rigging kit, a half-eaten sandwich, some toiletries, antibiotics, an expired bank card, and my textbooks.
+First things first, I took stock of my belongings: a bag of grubby clothes held together by old canvas patches, my rigging kit, a half-eaten sandwich, some toiletries, antibiotics, an expired bank card, and my textbooks.
 Don’t judge me.
-Study is important!
+Studying is important!

 To get a change-of-address form, I needed to go into a branch of my bank in Australia.
 That obviously wasn’t going to happen while I was stuck in South Africa.
 Or the Netherlands.
 Or the middle of the Atlantic Ocean.

 I couldn’t phone the bank because I only had €20 ($21.70) to keep me going until this was sorted out.
 That would have barely lasted five minutes on an international phone call!
 Until I got a new bank card, I couldn’t withdraw any money, and until I got some money, I couldn’t argue with the bank about the bank card.
 It was a classic Catch-22, and no matter how I tried to break out of it, the bank blocked me.
 I needed to come up with a plan.